z4kn4fein/stashbox/docs/docs/guides/advanced-registration.md

 <CodeDescPanel>
 <div>

-The container provides specific extension points that could be used as hooks to react to the instantiated service's lifetime events.
+The container provides specific extension points to let you react to lifetime events of an instantiated service.

-For this reason, you can specify your own *Initializer* and *Finalizer* delegates.
-The finalizer is called on the service's [disposal](/docs/guides/scopes#disposal).
+For this reason, you can specify *Initializer* and *Finalizer* delegates.
+The *finalizer* is called upon the service's [disposal](/docs/guides/scopes#disposal), and the *initializer* is called upon the service's construction.

 </div>
 <div>